-Anaysim has about 1.1 mobile subscribers, the news agency stated.
-GSMA Intelligence data showed Optus had 10.2 million connections (excluding cellular IoT) at end-June, giving it a 31.5 market share.
+Amaysim has about 1.1 million mobile subscribers, the news agency stated.
+GSMA Intelligence data showed Optus had 10.2 million connections (excluding cellular IoT) at end-June, giving it a 31.5 per cent market share.
 Telstra is the market leader with a 50.1 per cent share.

 Bloomberg said Singtel retained Bank of America two weeks ago to assess a possible bid and there is no decision either on whether to make a move, or the size of the stake it might take if it proceeds.